pinout-xyz/Pinout.xyz/src/en/overlay/justboom-dac-hat.md

     name: DOUT
     mode: i2s
 -->
-#JustBoom DAC pHAT
+#DAC HAT

 * Full high quality audio – 384kHz / 32bit
 * Includes both a DAC and headphone amplifier
-* Line-level RCA (optional) and headphone amplified 3.5mm jack outputs
+* Line-level RCA and headphone amplified 3.5mm jack outputs
 * Hardware and software volume control from your Raspberry Pi
 * Powered by the Raspberry Pi GPIO header
 * Optional IR receiver via GPIO25
+* Compatible with the JustBoom Amp which can easily stack on top of the DAC HAT
-* Unused GPIO pins still accessible via unpopulated extension header
+* All Raspberry Pi GPIO pins still accessible via 40pin unpopulated